Figuring out when to take the MCAT is an extremely important part of the process that many students struggle with.

 But choosing the best time to take the MCAT doesn’t have to be a struggle.
 In fact, it’s actually pretty straightforward once you understand what factors to consider.

-In this guide, we’ll go over everything you need to consider when picking a test date.
+In this guide, we’ll go over everything you need to consider when picking an MCAT test date.
 By the time you’re done reading it, making a decision will be a piece of cake!

 Table of Contents